jacero-io/kode-operator/README.md

 * [ ] Authentication - Enforce `Basic auth`, `OIDC`, `JWT`, or `x509` authentication.
 * [ ] Authorization - Make sure only you have access to your stuff!
 * [ ] Observability - Know exactly what is going wrong and how well your development environments are doing.
-* [ ] Customizability - Add any extra configuration or run anything at startup or build your own base images.
+* [x] Customizability - Add any extra configuration or run anything at startup or build your own base images.
 * [ ] Resource Optimization - Remove unused deployments while keeping any persistent data.
-* [ ] CLI - Create templates or Kode instances right behind your keyboard.
+* [ ] CLI - Create templates or Kode instances, right behind your keyboard.

 ## Usage Scenarios